niti007/Ai-Mock-Interview/README.md

-# Resource Recommender
+# AI Mock Interview Assistant

-The **Resource Recommender** is a Python application that provides personalized learning resource recommendations based on a user's resume, job description, and interview performance.
-Using natural language processing techniques, it analyzes the provided data to suggest targeted resources for technical, behavioral, and competency-based interview preparation.
+The AI Mock Interview Assistant is a Python application that provides personalized mock interviews based on a user's resume, job description, and the type of interview they select(technical, behavioral, and competency-based).
+Using natural language processing techniques, it analyzes the data and conducts mock interviews.
+Once the interview is finished, it gives you a summary of how well you answered the question and where you can improve.

 ## Features

 - **Resume and Job Description Parsing**: Parses resumes (PDF or DOCX) and job descriptions to extract key details like skills, experience, education, and job requirements.

-- **Interview Performance Analysis**: Analyzes interview performance, identifies areas of improvement, and recommends resources to strengthen weak areas.

-- **Personalized Resource Recommendations**: Generates resource suggestions prioritized by skill development, interview preparation, and additional resources based on parsed data and performance analysis.
+- **Interview Question generator **: Generate questions based on the type of interview selected and take youe cv and JD into context to generate question

-- **Flexible Question Generation**: Creates tailored technical, behavioral, competency-based, and general interview questions derived from the resume and job description.
+- **Summary Analysis of the answers**: Creates tailored technical, behavioral, competency-based, and general interview questions derived from the resume and job description.

-- **Audio Transcription**: Records audio from the user's microphone and transcribes responses using the Whisper speech recognition model.

 ## Usage